-Other project components include a new control room building, striping for two new parking spaces, new internal access routes, utility upgrades including installation of an additional fire hydrant, a water tank, a septic tank, oil/water separator, storm drain for off-site disposal of stormwater, and new underground power and telecommunication lines.
+Other project components include a new control room building, striping for two new parking spaces, new internal access routes, utility upgrades including the installation of an additional fire hydrant, a water tank, a septic tank, oil/water separator, storm drain, and new underground power and telecommunication lines.
 The RNG Facility would operate 24 hours per day, seven days a week, with an annual scheduled shutdown for plant maintenance.
 The faux eucalyptus telecoms, along with existing OCWR infrastructure, would be protected in place and not affected by the current project.
 Project plans are available as Attachment No. PC 3 (Project Plans).